mathworks/Phaser-Control-with-MATLAB/README.md

 The [fmcwBeamsteeringDemo](demos/radar/fmcwBeamsteeringDemo.m) script shows you how to do some simple receive beamforming when the Phaser is configured as a radar.

+### Expected Demo Script Results

+The expected output of all of each of the demo scripts can be found [here](demos/ExpectedDemoOutputs.pdf).

 ## Setup

 [The MATLAB Phaser setup guide](https://wiki.analog.com/phaser_matlab) explains the required setup steps in detail.
 Follow the instructions on this page to setup MATLAB and the Phaser.